 The model must be committed to continuous improvement to remain authentic and learner-centered.

-Even before Embark’s inception, Great Work Inc. and the enterprises were committed to the continuous improvement of a model that was truly learner-centered and authentic.
+Even before Embark’s inception, Great Work Inc. and the enterprise were committed to the continuous improvement of a model that was truly learner-centered and authentic.
 A Journey to Radically Change the Way Business, Education, and Community Intersect A journey to radically change the way business, education, and community intersect The Embark team and its entire ecosystem is committed to the evolution of the model and, in doing so, regularly pilot ideas, reflect on data, listen to diverse perspectives, and iterate as needed.
 From a Beautiful Idea to a Living, Breathing, Learning Environment

 Supports Offered